Citizenship by Investment in Bulgaria

 Question: We are considering residency-by-investment program in Bulgaria and then fast track citizenship application (based on doubling the investment by permanent resident).
 Some web-sites suggest that the fast track citizenship application is possible only for the main applicant.
 Here is the information we have: “Regarding your questions, his wife cannot take advantage of the fast track.
 Even if the main applicant doubles his investment, she still has to wait for 5 years of permanent residence before applying for Bulgarian citizenship.
 All the family members are submitting their citizenship applications based on different articles in the Bulgarian citizenship act.
 Once the main applicant becomes a Bulgarian citizen all his children are eligible to submit their personal citizenship applications based on art.
 15 (1) 3.
 As for the wife she will apply under art.
 12 a of the same act being a member of the family of the investor.
 You can be sure that all other kind of information regarding the participation of the spouses in the fast track is misleading.
 As for the children, we confirm that once the main applicant becomes a Bulgarian citizen, immediately all his children regardless of their age and marital status become eligible to apply for Bulgarian citizenship based on the same article in the law – art.
 15 (1) 3.
 The only requirement for them is to have clear criminal record.”

 Answer: We confirm the fast track applies for the main applicant.
 With regards to your question on the dependents, it becomes more interesting when the father becomes a Bulgarian citizen; ultimately dependent kids will also be eligible for citizenship (regardless of their age or marital status).
-Children won’t be required to become a PR for 5 years before applying for Citizenship, on the contrary, they can automatically apply under another article if the Bulgarian Citizenship Act since their parent is now a Bulgarian.
+Children won’t be required to become a PR for 5 years before applying for Citizenship, on the contrary, they can apply for citizenship under another article if the Bulgarian Citizenship Act since their parent is now a Bulgarian.
 However, spouse will still have to wait 5 years.
 Alternatively, the spouse can invest separately for PR and will be eligible to fast track citizenship application by doubling the investment (because in this scenario she gets her PR by investment and not by family reunification).

 Question: I am interested in Bulgarian citizenship-by-investment.
 Can you inform about the full cost including the legal fee you charge?